danglenzig/GP25_AI_PROGRAMMING_BRAD/README.md

     SRVC -.->|Writes data to| BLAK
 ```

 *Note: The current implementation does not use a blackboard service.
-I originally had a service that updates the `CanSeePlayer` blackboard value, but I moved this functionality into the NPC controller during refactoring.*
+I originally had a service attached to the behavior tree's root selector that updates the `CanSeePlayer` blackboard value, but I moved this functionality into the NPC controller during refactoring.*

 ## NPC Character
 The NPC character is implemented as blueprint BP_NPC_00_Character.
 This is the actor that owns the NPC controller (below), and is placed in level ouliner.
 This class inherits from the built-in `Character` blueprint, and uses the built-in "Quinn" character mesh.